 (iii) For (Most) BigLaw Incumbents, ❄️ Winter Is Here 🥶

 Taken together, I believe these data points give a more accurate portrayal of the AmLaw 200 position heading into the current downturn.
 In a word, I would describe that position as precarious.
 The various analyses of AmLaw data outlined here strongly suggest that at least 50 firms are facing imminent existential threats in the next 24-month period.
-Particularly when taken with market-wide observations on client and new entrant trends, I expect that we will see at least half a dozen shingles hung up for good before the end of 2022.
+Particularly when taken with market-wide observations on client and new entrant trends, I expect that we will see at least half a dozen shingles taken down for good before the end of 2022.

 That is a rather grim prognostication relative to views I usually give about the future of law firms, so I add a word of clarification.
 I remain as bullish as ever as to the durability of the law firm business model (up to and inclusive of the billable hour).
 In fact, I’d venture a guess that at least 25 firms across the top echelons emerge from the current downturn materially bigger, significantly more profitable, and more securely positioned than ever before.
 Another group of 30 to 40 firms are likely to leapfrog the competition in their current bracket.
 (More on this in Parts II-IV of this series.)